 Gain Credit Recommendations With NCCRS Evaluated Courses

-Saylor.org recently took the step to have a number of courses reviewed by an external organization called The National College Credit Recommendation Service (NCCRS).
-Saylor students now have the potential to earn college credit by working through free Saylor.org courses, and passing a Saylor designed examination.
+Saylor Academy has taken the step to have a number of courses reviewed by an external organization called The National College Credit Recommendation Service (NCCRS).
+Saylor students now have the potential to earn college credit by working through free Saylor Academy courses, and passing a Saylor designed examination.
 Students who successfully pass these exams will be able to receive a Saylor transcript with credit recommendations.
-NCCRS credit recommendations have been accepted as transfer credit at over 1500 accredited institutions.
-Additionally, The Saylor Foundation is continually working to expand our list of Partner Schools, who have declared willingness to accept transfer of our NCCRS recommended courses.
+Over 1500 accredited institutions have expressed a willingness to accept the credit recommendations of NCCRS as transfer credit.
+Additionally, The Saylor Academy is continually working to expand our list of Partner Schools, who have declared willingness to accept transfer of our NCCRS recommended courses.

 Courses Currently Recommended for Credit by NCCRS:

 - BUS205: Business Law and Ethics

 A number of Saylor Academy courses and exams have been thoroughly reviewed by a panel of independent credentialed professors and subject matter experts, resulting in the recommendation of 3 to 4 credit hours per course.
 This means that if you successfully work through one of these courses, and pass a proctored exam, we will be able to issue you an official Saylor Academy Transcript, which can be submitted to colleges and universities.
 To date, over 1500 schools will consider accepting NCCRS recommended credit.
 To be eligible for college credit complete the steps below:

 - Choose one of Saylor Academy’s NCCRS recommended courses (course list above).

 - Work through the course material as outlined on the course page.